Code-Institute-Submissions/bandproject-1/README.md

 - Any Links to outside sources i.e icons and social links will open a new tab.
 - nav-bar fits full width on large screens and changes to a dropdown menu for smaller screens.all links function.
 - Footer I had a white space under my footer that with some help from slack got rid of by giving the conatiner-footer a bottom margin or -16px
+-  I also checked the mobile view on my personal iphone7.

 # Deployment